-On Thursday October 5th, 2017 the Ed Thomas Family Foundation will expand on it’s goal of keeping the legacy of Coach Ed Thomas alive.
+On March 27, 2018, the Ed Thomas Family Foundation will expand on its goal of keeping the legacy of Coach Ed Thomas alive.
 Coach Thomas was a leader whose main objective was teaching young people to “Do What’s Right”.
 He was a great role model who lived his life true

 to the values that he taught to all.
 The Ed Thomas Family Foundation will provide an opportunity for high school students to strengthen their positive leadership skills and character by sponsoring the Ed Thomas Legacy Leadership Academy.